-A notice to pay or quit for non-payment of rent is a document sent to tenants to notify them that they will be evicted unless they pay the time specified in the notice.
-The form should be sent after any state-mandated grace period and delivered in a means that proves the landlord made a valid effort to ensure the tenant knew of the lease violation.
+A notice to pay or quit for non-payment of rent is a document sent to tenants to notify them that they will be evicted unless they pay rent in full within the timeframe specified on the notice.
+The form should be sent after any state-mandated grace period and delivered to prove the landlord made a valid effort to ensure the tenant is aware of the lease violation.

 - New Hampshire

 - Rhode Island

 - South Dakota

 You are notified that you owe rent in the amount of $[AMOUNT OWED].
 This amount does not include any late fees that you may also owe.
 You may not be evicted for non-payment of late fees.

 If you do not pay this rent by the date stated below, which must be at least [#] days after the date and time you receive this notice, your tenancy will be terminated, and you will be required to move.